EnteSuessSauer/HypeStats/ai/developer_notes.md

 ### 2. UI Responsiveness

-The application uses a single-threaded design with Qt's event loop for UI responsiveness:
+The application uses a predominantly single-threaded design with Qt's event loop for UI responsiveness:

+- Batch processing of data with intermediate UI updates
+- Strategic calls to QCoreApplication.processEvents() to keep UI responsive
 - Progress indication is provided during data fetching
 - UI operations are kept minimal during processing

+This approach simplifies the code and avoids thread synchronization issues while still maintaining responsiveness:

+- Processing is performed in small batches to allow UI updates
-- Long-running operations are broken down with intermediate progress updates
+- Long-running operations are broken into chunks with regular event processing

-While this approach simplifies the code, it has some limitations:

-- Very large requests may still cause the UI to become temporarily unresponsive
-- Complex operations like fetching many players can take noticeable time

-**Recommendation**: Consider implementing more granular progress updates and potentially exploring asynchronous processing with QEventLoop for very large operations.
+- Daemon threads are used for file monitoring with proper cleanup

+**Recommendation**: Continue to optimize the batch processing approach by fine-tuning batch sizes and update frequencies based on different hardware capabilities.

 ### 3. Nick Detection Accuracy